Sang Run State Park

-Sang Run State Park is a public recreation area covering 264 acre in Garrett County, Maryland.
+Sang Run State Park is a Maryland state park covering 264 acre in Garrett County, Maryland.
 Focal points of the state park are a homestead, Friends Delight, that dates from the early 1800s and the historic Friends Store, which as a center of Sang Run's community life sold various staples and served as post office until the 1970s.
 The park offers picnicking, hiking trail, and a put-in for Class V whitewater rafting on the Youghiogheny River.